ottolauncher/py-rtsupports/README.md

             conn.close()

 ```
-The code is pretty much self explanatory, we just get RethinkDB connection instance, grab incoming GraphQL input data and perform a simple create operation.
+The code is pretty much self-explanatory, we just get RethinkDB connection instance, grab incoming GraphQL input data and perform a simple create operation.
 In case on Bulk insertion the bulk function deal with that.

 ### Let take a look of a possible GraphQL Mutation
 First we need to run our server